 ISPM 29 Recognition of pest free areas and areas of low pest prevalence (adopted in 2007)

-ISPM 30: Establishment of areas of low pest prevalence for fruit flies (Tephritidae) (adopted in 2008.
-Revoked in 2018 as it was incorporated into ISPM 35)
+ISPM 30: Revoked.
+Establishment of areas of low pest prevalence for fruit flies (Tephritidae) (adopted in 2008.
+Incorporated as an annex to ISPM 35 in 2018)

 ISPM 31 Methodologies for sampling of consignments (adopted in 2008)